LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 ## System Components
 ### SkyGuard Cutdown
+The cut down unit features a 3D-printed enclosure housing an installed servo, release pin, bottom swivel, and a fully populated circuit board.
+The front and back acrylic panels protect the electronics from the elements, secured with elastic bands for quick and easy assembly or disassembly.

 ### Parachute Retaining Ring
+This is the topmost release ring in the system.
+When the release pin activates, the parachute retaining ring is freed, allowing the balloon retaining ring to release as well.
+This process ensures the rigging line drops cleanly, allowing the cut down to fall below the parachute and avoid interfering with its deployment.

 ### Balloon Retaining Ring
+The balloon retaining ring supports the load of the balloon, transferring it through the cut down unit to the payload.
+This ring serves as the primary attachment point for the balloon and facilitates the lifting of the parachute retaining ring when the release mechanism is triggered.

 ### Moisture Plug
+The moisture plug fits securely into the top of the parachute retaining ring, sealing the release mechanism against moisture.
+This protective measure helps prevent icing or fouling, ensuring reliable operation in various weather conditions.

 ## Configuration
 ### Timed Cutdown
+If a time threshold is set, the system starts a countdown timer once it’s armed.
-In timed cutdown mode a timer begins counting once armed and when the preset elapsed time has passed, the release is triggered.
-By default the timer is armed after the system has reached a pressure of 20 hPa less than that starting pressure when the system was powered on.
-The corresponds to roughly 550 ft above the power on altitude.
-This is done so that the cutdown can be powered while the balloon train is being prepared for launch and the timer won't start until the string is actually in flight.
-When armed the yellow timer armed LED on the front panel will illuminate.
+The release is triggered when the preset elapsed time is reached.
+By default, the timer activates only after the system detects a pressure drop of 20 hPa below the starting pressure recorded at power-on—equivalent to approximately 550 feet above the initial altitude.
+This ensures the cutdown can be powered on during pre-launch preparations without starting the timer prematurely.
+Once the system is armed and in flight, the yellow "Timer Armed" LED on the circuit board will illuminate to confirm activation.

 The cutdown time is set by the DIP switches labeled "Time" right below to servo.
 The times from arming to release are set as shown in the following table.